Dynamic Pricing and Matching for Two-Sided Queues: Asymptotically Optimal Policies in the Large-Scale Regime

-Here, Eqs \eqref{ball} and \eqref{balm} are the balance equations for the number of customers and servers matched.
+We denote an optimal solution to the above fluid problem by $(\BFlambda^*, \BFmu^*, \BFchi^*)$.
+We assume $\BFlambda^*, \BFmu^* > 0$.
+For example, if one of the arrival rates is zero, we could simply remove that vertex from the graph $G$.
+To interpret the fluid model above, note that Eqs \eqref{ball} and \eqref{balm} are the balance equations for the number of customers and servers matched.
 Eq \eqref{consx} specifies that matching is only allowed among compatible customer-server pairs.
-Intuitively, it is easy to see that these constraints are necessary, because if Eqs \eqref{ball}--\eqref{consx} do not hold, then some customer or server types will keep accumulating over time.
-Thus, if we solve the optimization program \eqref{eq:fluid_opt} to maximize the revenue, we will get an \emph{upper bound} on the achievable revenue under any pricing and matching policy which makes the system stable.
-This is formally shown in the following proposition. \begin{proposition} The optimal value of the fluid problem \eqref{eq:fluid_opt} is an upper bound on the long run expected profit rate under any pricing and matching policy that makes the system stable. \end{proposition} \proof{Sketch Proof.} We first show that under any pricing and matching policy, the constraints in the fluid problem are necessary but not sufficient conditions.
-Intuitively, the average arrival rates of customers and servers should be able to balance each other out.
-Next, we show that the average revenue obtained under any pricing and matching policy is less than equal to the fluid objective function.
-These two conditions together implies that fluid problem will give us an upper bound on the revenue obtained under any pricing and matching policy.
-The complete proof can be found in Appendix \ref{app: fluid}. $\Halmos$ \endproof
+Intuitively, it is easy to see that these constraints are necessary, because if the balance equations do not hold, then some customer or server types will keep accumulating over time.
+Thus, the optimization program Eq~\eqref{eq:fluid_opt} serves as an \emph{upper bound} on the achievable profit under any pricing and matching policy that makes the system stable.
+This is formally shown in the following proposition.
+The proof can be found in Appendix \ref{app: fluid}. \begin{proposition} The optimal value of the fluid problem Eq~\eqref{eq:fluid_opt} is an upper bound on the long run expected profit rate under any stationary, ergodic policy that makes the system stable. \end{proposition} In the remainder of this section, we analyze the two-sided queueing system in a large-scale regime where the arrival rates of all customer and server types are simultaneously scaled by a factor of $\eta \in \mathbb{N}$. \begin{definition}[Large-Scale Regime] Consider a family of two-sided queueing systems associated with the same bipartite graph $G(N \cup M, E)$ parametrized by $\eta \in \mathbb{N}$.
+For the $\eta^{\text{th}}$ system, the demand and supply curves satisfy $F^{\eta}(\eta\BFlambda)=F(\BFlambda)$ for all $\BFzero_m \leq \BFlambda \leq \BFlambda_{\max}$ and $G^{\eta}(\eta\BFmu)=G(\BFmu)$ for all $\BFzero_n \leq \BFmu \leq \BFmu_{\max}$. \end{definition} The above large-scale regime is commonly assumed in the dynamic pricing and matching literature \citep{matchingqueues,amywardpricingmatching}, which ensures that supply and demand are balanced as the system scales up.
+According to Definition~\ref{def: asymptoticregime}, it is easily verified that the fluid solution to the $\eta^{th}$ scaled system is given by $\eta\olam$ and $\eta\omu$, where $\olam$ and $\omu$ is the optimal solution of the unscaled fluid model Eq~\eqref{eq:fluid_opt}. \begin{definition}[Profit Loss] The profit loss (denoted by $\lr$) of a policy is the difference between the optimal value of the (scaled) fluid model, denoted by ${\gamma}^{\eta}_{*}$, and the long run average profit (including the penalty incurred due to waiting) under that policy. \end{definition} The optimal value of the $\eta^{th}$ fluid model is ${\gamma}^{\eta}_{*}=\eta {\gamma}^{*}$.
+Therefore, if the profit loss of a policy is sublinear in $\eta$, namely $\lr=o(\eta)$, we say the policy is asymptotically optimal in the large-scale regime.